 Too often, pension trustees wear “two hats”.
 They act as both non-executive and executive directors.
 They oversee strategy and make implementation decisions.
 This makes it harder to evaluate decisions after the fact.
 If the outcome of a decision is poor, was the strategy wrong?
 Or was it the implementation?
 Or both?
 These are tough questions for one group of decision-makers wearing two hats to ask themselves.

 Use of an investment consultant who isn’t accountable for outcomes (in law or in practice) can further muddy the governance waters.
+Meanwhile, a fiduciary manager will help you better predict, prepare for, and control the outcome of your decisions.

 How does Fiduciary Management work?